velovision/rearview/README.md

 # Usage

-Velovision Rearview unit creates a Wifi hotspot called: `Velovision Rearview`.
+On boot, Velovision Rearview unit creates a Wifi hotspot called `Velovision Rearview`.
 Connect to it from a Mac or Linux computer.

 It runs an HTTP server at port 8000 to allow clients to get status information and send control commands, and a raw TCP stream at port 5000 which streams MJPEG video from its camera.

-This video stream can be turned on/off by the HTTP server.
+If no clients are connected after one minute, Velovision Rearview will switch to Standalone Mode.
+See [Standalone Mode](#standalone-mode) for more information.

 We can use [VLC](https://www.videolan.org/vlc/) media player to view the video stream.
 + Open VLC